 Mr. Winslow is a director of the International Centre of Pension Management (ICPM), a global independent non-profit network of pension organizations that focuses on fostering long-term investing, strengthening governance of pension investments, and improving design and governance of pension schemes.
-He is also a director of Exowave ApS, a privately held Danish wave energy startup.
-Mr. Winslow served as a director for the Standards Board for Alternative Investments, an international standard-setting body for the alternative investment industry, from September 2015 to June 2022.
-He also previously served as a director of Viking Cruises Ltd., a private company, from 2016 to 2018.
+He is also a director of Sunnybrook Health Sciences Centre, a teaching hospital affiliated with the University of Toronto.
+Previously, Mr. Winslow served as a director of Exowave ApS, a privately held Danish wave energy startup.
+He also served as a director for the Standards Board for Alternative Investments, an international standard-setting body for the alternative investment industry, from September 2015 to June 2022, and of Viking Cruises Ltd., a privately held company, from 2016 to 2018.